AayanShaikh007/scalars-keyboard/journal.md

 Some more standard features ...
 - ✅ RGB lighting.
 Ideally, I want to have a led strip on the rim of the keyboard with a plastic covering so that they are not within line of sight, and provide a cool backlight.
 I could also just place a singular strip on the backside of the keyboard.
 - ✅ Mode setting keys.
-- Macros powered by a custom software where display settings, etc can be controlled.
+- ✅ Macros powered by a custom software where display settings, etc can be controlled.
-- Either a built in kickstand or some attachment/feature to increase the angle of the keyboard.
+- ✅ Either a built in kickstand or some attachment/feature to increase the angle of the keyboard (3d printable after assembly).
-- A foam/soft touch wristpad.
+- ✅ A foam/soft touch wristpad. (will order from amazon after project completion)

 # June 9th, 11:59 AM - Finalizing Project Goals - 1h